International Graduate Entrepreneur Program

 - Also, have a valid Post Graduate Work Permit (PGWP) with a minimum validity of 24 months.

-Further, after selection, you must submit proof of your eligibility and knowledge of your Business Establishment Plan (BEP).
+Besides, after selection, you must submit proof of your eligibility and knowledge of your Business Establishment Plan (BEP).

 After invitation, selection, and approval from SINP, you must meet terms such as:

-- You must be living in Saskatchewan.
+- Be living in Saskatchewan.

 - Before applying to SINP you must own and actively operate a business in Saskatchewan.